Jury Duty Obligation

 If you have been called to jury duty, you will serve under the One Day-One Trial System.
 This means that instead of calling jurors for one week, you are required to serve one day or one trial.
 At the end of the day or trial, your jury obligation has been fulfilled for three years.

 As a juror, you will be paid $9 per day and 17 cents per mile.
-The mileage is based upon a mileage chart supplied by Keystone AAA.
-Should you be chosen to serve on a jury, after the fourth day you will receive $25 per day.
+The mileage is based upon address geocoding.
+Should you be chosen to serve on a jury, after the third day you will receive $25 per day.

 Parking / Transportation

-Parking is available in the Bucks County Parking Garage located at Broad and Union Streets.
+Parking is available in the Bucks County Parking Garage located between Doyle and Union Streets.
 All jurors must retrieve a ticket when entering the garage and bring the ticket with them so the parking can be validated.
 Do not use a credit card.
 The parking garage is 4 tiers with entrances on Doyle, Broad, and Union Streets:

 - Union Street Garage - Paid public parking will be available at all hours Monday through Saturday at the Union Street facility.
 The cost of parking there will be $1 per hour.